beehive-lab/mambo/docs/tutorials/hipeac2025/exercise3/README.md

 ## Step 2: Evaluation

 Now, the `test` binary can be run with the modified plugin.
 Notice the output of the modified version of the plugin.
 The previously incorrect basic blocks count should display correct values.
+Note that you will see a large number of basic blocks because this includes basic blocks from pre-main and post-main execution such as libc.

 ## Next Steps 👏